 When people think of the Hermitage they actually mean the iconic Winter Palace built by Empress Catherine the Great on the banks of the Newa.
 But that is only telling half the story: the collection of this world-class museum is so huge that it won’t even fit into the roughly 1.500 rooms of that enormous building.
 The tickets for the Hermitage will gain you access to many more outbuildings.
 Most famous of them is the General Staff Building right opposite the grand façade on Palace Square, impressing visitors with a gigantic neoclassical archway.

-Even if you were to stay a week in St. Petersburg, spending all your time in the teal coloss, you probably wouldn’t be able to see all artworks.
+Even if you were to stay a week in St. Petersburg (here are 20 amazing things to do), spending all your time in the teal coloss, you probably wouldn’t be able to see all artworks.
 Since most tourists got much less time for their tour through the museum, planning ahead of the actual visit really pays off.
 Here is my Hermitage museum guide:

 Before you go: Also check out my guide on the Catherine Palace in Pushkin – another must see in St. Petersburg